 Once you know the exact dates of travel purchase your airfare.

 Consider purchasing travel insurance.
 It is usually very inexpensive relative to what you are paying for your trip.
 Make sure you understand what the policy covers and does not cover.
-Lately I’ve been using insuremytrip to compare policies and rates.
+If you trip fee does include insurance it usually will not cover things like airfare, or extra travel.

 30 – 45 Days Prior to Departure